spencermountain/compromise/README.markdown

 nlp_comprimise trades the 'last 15%' accuracy for speed, slightness, and ease-of-use.
 You can roll it into anything, without thinking, and get competitive results.
 No training, no configuring, no python. under 50k.

-It's basically just a zillion regexes, but very sensitive and thoughtful ones ;)

 get curated data, find the patterns, list the exceptions. bada-bing, bada-BOOM.